2️⃣ VPG

 Implement the functions:

-* gen_rollout - this function compute the episode rollout, by interacting with the environment for args.num_steps_per_rollout steps.
+* gen_rollout - this function computes the episode rollout, by interacting with the environment for args.num_steps_per_rollout steps.
 If an episode terminates, we reset the environment and continue.
 We will track the length of the episode in the lifespan variable, which indicates how long each episode runs before termination.
-FOr the cartpole environment, this will allow us to track performance (the longer the cart lives, the better it does.)
+For the cartpole environment, this will allow us to track performance (the longer the cart lives, the better it does.)

 get_actions- this function takes in an observation, and returns the actions, logprobs, and entropy for that observation.
 You can uset.distributions.Categorical(logits=logits)to construct a distribution, from which you can get the actions, logprobs, and entropy.
 See the docs for details.